mechyai/RL-BCA/README.md

             timestep)
        - frequency of timesteps when the state space should be updated.................

+TIPS:

 CAUTION:
 - EMS data can be updated for each calling point assigned per timestep, you may want to avoid this and manually only implement one state update per timestep.
+Will screw up zone timestep incremt.
 - Make sure your hourly timestep matches that of your EnergyPlus .idf model

 ### References: